Israel's Netanyahu says would put peace deal to referendum

 OBSTACLES

-U.S. President Barack Obama came to Israel in March and his secretary of state has visited the region three times in little over six weeks.

-In a sign of continued diplomacy, Kerry met Israeli Justice Minister Tzipi Livni later on Thursday in Washington and U.N.
-Secretary-General Ban Ki-moon at the United Nations in New York.
+U.S. President Barack Obama came to Jerusalem in March and his secretary of state has visited the region three times in little over six weeks.
+Kerry was due to see Israeli Justice Minister Tzipi Livni later on Thursday in Washington.

 Livni has been designated by Netanyahu to be his chief peace negotiator.
-She was travelling with one of the prime minister's top officials and confidants, Yitzhak Molcho.
+She was traveling with one of the prime minister's top officials and confidants, Yitzhak Molcho.

-The State Department offered no detail on Kerry's talks with Livni, describing them as part of his "ongoing discussions ... to explore possible ways forward to resolve this conflict."

 "No one thinks we are near a historic agreement.
 But any historic agreement will need national legitimacy," the Israeli official said.

-"Basically what they say is that the Arab peace initiative is not something which is take-it-or-leave-it but it is negotiable," Livni told reporters after meeting Ban in New York.
-"This is ... a good message."

-The 2002 proposal offered full Arab recognition of Israel if it gave up land seized in 1967 and accepted a "just solution" for Palestinian refugees.

-The Palestinians have said that they would hold a referendum on any eventual accord, with no guarantees that their diverse electorate, including the far-flung refugee population, would accept the likely compromises needed to seal a deal.
+The Palestinians have also said that they would hold a referendum on an eventual accord, with no guarantees that their diverse electorate, including the far-flung refugee population, would accept the likely compromises needed to seal a deal.

 Moves are under way in parliament to expand that law to include the West Bank, which has not been annexed and is under Israeli military occupation.